 We want to help, and we’re going to do that by allowing people the flexibility and trust that they need to take control of their schedules.
 You want to go backpacking for a month?
 Awesome.
 I support you!
 You need a few days off because of a family emergency?
 I get it – let us know if there’s anything we can do.
 We’re here for you while you’re away, and we’ll be here when you’re ready to come back.

 The “responsible” part of this new policy means that we’re still going to be here for our clients.
-Our professional obligations do not change, and client service is still the priority.
+Our professional obligations do not change with unlimited vacation, and client service is still the priority.
 Projects and deadlines still exist, and time management plays a huge part in the success of this.
-Our employees have committed to continuing to provide clients with the best experience they can, and to ensure that everything gets done.
+Our employees continually commit to provide clients with the best experience they can and ensure they will get everything done.
 We are also prioritizing cross-training as an organization to allow knowledge-transfer of unique skills so that one person being off won’t impact issues requiring specific expertise.

-Some people have said this is a risk.
+Some people have said unlimited vacation is a risk.
 I know it is, and we’ve chosen to be vulnerable right now.
 My trust in our people is huge.
 I truly believe that this benefit will be met with respect and that no one will intentionally abuse it.
-Sure, it’s a learning curve, but I think that once we’re all on the same page we’re going to do great things with this.
+Sure, it’s a learning curve.
+However I think that once we’re all on the same page, we’re going to do great things with this.
 Change isn’t easy, but in order to attract the talented people we’re looking for, and retain those who are already here – I recognize how important these positive changes are.

 Cost-free health Insurance